Recommended Supplies for Collecting & Rearing

 • They also carry forceps, aka "stamp tongs" ranging from $5.75-$11.95, including spade tip (standard BioQuip style), spoon tip (smooth and flat but rounded instead of spade-shaped), and pointed.
 Some styles are on backorder currently so I haven't tried them out yet.

-• Envelopes are found here, or paper triangles here.
+• Envelopes here, or paper triangles here.
 I have not purchased either option yet.
-The envelopes look identical to what BioQuip offered, possibly also sourced from JBM Packaging mentioned above.
-However, they don't offer a discount when purchasing 10+ packs, and they are more expensive than Amos ($7.55 per 100 of Size A).
+The envelopes look identical to what BioQuip offered, possibly also sourced from JBM Packaging mentioned under Amos Advantage below (my preferred envelope source).
+However, Ecology Supplies doesn't offer a discount when purchasing 10+ packs, and they are more expensive ($7.55 per 100 of Size A) than Amos Advantage.
 Perhaps the prices will adjust as they continue to build up the company.

 • Featherweight forceps are available for $6.50.
 These are handy for handling larvae or other delicate insects.
 I haven't found any other replacements for this style of forceps so it is good to see they've been added to the catalog!